kelexel/rstream/README.md

 What it is NOT
 ---

+* It is not pefect, 0.1 was written in roughly 6hours, 0.2 was  released few (sleepless) hours later
 * The "crtmpd-proxy-to-nginx mode" is not yet production-stress-tested !! (any idea on how to efficiently simul a stress-test is welcomed)
 * It is NOT -YET- MULTI-CONCURENT-BROADCASTERS friendly (just fork it!)
 * It is NOT -YET- MULTI-CONCURENT-STREAMS friendly (just fork it!)